webDva/jekyll-now/about.md

 image: /images/webDvaLogo.png
 ---

-*Using exceptional strength, a knight was able to slay a magical beast of the moon.
-The knight was then granted the privilege of being able to commune with the troublesome investor named Success.
-Hearing of these noble achievements, a group of three legendary kings remarked that they would have liked for the knight to succeed them.
-So, they granted him a Luminary Soul.*

 I'm *webdva*.

 I'm resourceful, independent, and I create innovative solutions for unique problems.
 I have a passion for developing digital products and connecting them with business models.
 The overall goal, though, is to serve markets by delivering great value in order to obtain great returns.